 Hucho Fishing is Hard Work!

 Except in open waters with large gravel banks with a lot of space for overhead casting and in rivers in which smaller streamers are working well fly fishing for huchos is tough, very tough.
-Moving at or in the water sometimes in icy conditions and deep snow is a real challange for body and mind.
-Little mistakes, carelessness or flippancy can have fatal consequences especially if you fish on your own.
+Moving at or in the water sometimes in icy conditions and deep snow is a real challenge for the body and mind.
+Little mistakes, carelessness, or flippancy can have fatal consequences especially if you fish on your own.
 Fishing high line classes and heavy tackle is very demanding.
 You have to be well prepared to be able to cast large hucho flies with the weight of the fly line.
 Some hours in the gym prior to the start of the season is not an amiss as without training you can easily overload your wrist or elbow which can lead to a tennis elbow or tendinitis but first of all to sloppy casts.
 If a large hucho streamer and especially a weighted one hits your rod, even the best rod will need to be replaced.

 Casting Hucho Streamers

-The most important of all casts for a hucho fisher is the roll cast be it to fish spots without back space or to roll the streamer out of the water to finally present it with an overhead cast.
+The most important of all casts for a hucho fisher is the roll cast be it to fish spots without backspace or to roll the streamer out of the water to finally present it with an overhead cast.
 Depending on the weight and size of the streamer switch casts can be used, too.
 If streamers between 5-10 g of weight or long T-tips in combination with large joint streamers are used an interrupt of the energy transfer will make it impossible to switch any more.
 You will recognize this immediately.
-Such line/streamer combinations can only be cast with a roll cast, a hybrid roll cast (which means that you roll cast and shoot a few meters of line) or an overhead cast.
+Such line/streamer combinations can only be cast with a roll cast, a hybrid roll cast (which means that you roll cast and shoot a few meters of line), or an overhead cast.

 The Limits of Fly Fishing